Green Energy Market Trends

 Case Studies of Successful Green Energy Integration

-Case Study 1: Google’s Renewable Energy Commitment
+Example 1: Google’s Renewable Energy Commitment

-Case Study 2: IKEA’s Solar Energy Initiative
+Example 2: IKEA’s Solar Energy Initiative

-Case Study 3: Tesla’s Energy Solutions
+Example 3: Tesla’s Energy Storage Solutions

 Challenges in green energy adoption